What Is a Will in NZ? Why It Matters More Than You Think

 A Will is not just paperwork.
 It is your voice, your intentions, and your way of making things easier for the people you care about.

-What a Will Really Is
+What is a Will in New Zealand?

 Most people have a rough idea of what a Will is.
 It sits somewhere in the category of "important life admin" - something sensible to have, something you know you should probably sort out, but rarely something that feels urgent enough to act on today.